 Her process began with the selection and formatting of images to build simple video sequences in Adobe Premiere.
 These sequences were then animated in realtime with the VJ software VDMX.
 Using different audioreactive techniques, Berthelon generated complex behaviors, interactions, and visual effects.

 Freund created the music with a “Loop Based Computer Controlled Engine” application based in Max/MSP.
-Originally developed by Max Loderbauer and Tom Thiel, it was finalized based on ideas by Freund.
+Originally developed by Max Loderbauer and Tom Thiel, it was finalised based on ideas by Freund.
 This loop engine repeats and processes sounds in a free and natural way.

 “It feels like listening to the flowing water of a creek, or to the sound of the wind,” Berthelon says.
 “Repetitions are constantly being modulated—no patterns are the same.”